borgbackup/borg/docs/internals/security.rst

 OpenSSL is a large and complex piece of software and has had its share of vulnerabilities, however, it is important to note that Borg links against ``libcrypto`` **not** ``libssl``. libcrypto is the low-level cryptography part of OpenSSL, while libssl implements TLS and related protocols.

-The latter is not used by Borg (cf. `Remote RPC protocol security`_, Borg does not implement any network access) and historically contained most vulnerabilities, especially critical ones.
+The latter is not used by Borg (cf. `Remote RPC protocol security`_, Borg itself does not implement any network access) and historically contained most vulnerabilities, especially critical ones.

-Historic vulnerabilities affecting libcrypto in ways relevant to Borg were flaws in primtives enabling side-channel and similar attacks.

-Therefore, both using and bundling OpenSSL is considered unproblematic for Borg.
+The static binaries released by the project contain neither libssl nor the Python ssl/_ssl modules.